 Learning skills like juggling or doing physical theatre games are also part of the visits.
 It helps dealing with emotions in a playfull way. it is a good way to deal with energy and builds confidence.
 The faces of some children when they are finally able to juggle.
 Priceless.

 As a clown I can be a friend for everyone I meet, no matter what their background is.
 When I go into a hospitalroom with music, bubbles or a trick, it is not only a gift for the children, but also for their parents.
 In the refugeecamps there are many children and not always enough voulenteers, so a visit of a clown can brighten up their week!
 The magic we bring let them forget the dark situation that they are in.

-Besides Russia, clown Pluk has visited Costa Rica, Armenia, Lebanon and the refugeecamps in Greece and France.
 All these trips are voulenteerwork and we could really use your help.
 We share our time, energy and love.
-Please support us finacially.
+Please support us financially.

 Please donate to IBAN account: NL44RABO0119849747 to Stichting Clownszaken.

 You can also Paypal to make a donation.

 With all that experience, I also teach different workshops.
 The level of experience for the people who join can vary.
 The lenght of the workshops can be a day to a week.
 If you are interested in organizing a workshop in your area, Please contact me.
 Languages spoken are Dutch or English.